 I’ll say that again.
 You could feel vulnerable inside, but not appear vulnerable because it’s far too painful to go deep into who you really are.
 Today I’m going to give you ways in which you can begin to do that.

 And, hey, maybe you don’t want anyone to see you as who you really are, because, well, f**k everybody, right?
 All those humans who hurt you in the past can go lick mouse balls.

 So whilst it’s highly valuable for your personal growth to feel vulnerable inside…it’s another to feel in a totally vulnerable way, to also communicate vulnerably, to connect with another vulnerably, and it’s another to relate to another human being, or to a man through vulnerable emotion.

 Here are 4 ways to do it:

-1: Access your primary emotion (the deepest, core emotion behind all the superficial thoughts or fears you think are okay to admit having).
-In order to access your vulnerability, you need to access your primary emotion, which is hard.
+1: Access your primary emotion (the first emotion you have in response to a situation.
+I like to teach that your primary emotion is the deepest, core emotion behind all the superficial thoughts or feelings you have).
+In order to access your vulnerability, you need to access your primary emotion, which is harder than just ‘talking’ about your emotions.
 Learn more about primary emotions here.
 As soon as you’ve gone into freeze mode or even just thought something in your mind before responding, it is already too late to show primary emotion.

 Primary emotion is instinctive and it’s vulnerable and it often feels inappropriate to show it.
 For example, a friend’s little girl runs up to you and says: “Wow!
 Your tummy so big!
 When you gonna have baby?” and depending on who you are, how much time you spend feeling on a daily basis, and how you feel on that day, your primary emotion could be to burst out into tears of hurt and pain.